Collect Trellix Network Security Audit (formerly FireEye NX Audit) logs

 3. Click the rsyslog tab.

-5. In the Settings panel, provide the following configuration details:
+5. In the Settings panel, select CEF (Common Event Format) as the Default format.

 6. In the Rsyslog Server Listing section:

-• Protocol: Select UDP or TCP, depending on your Bindplane agent configuration.
+4. Protocol: Select UDP or TCP based on your Bindplane receiver configuration.

 UDM mapping table